 Fred’s so happy also, I wonder what he did in the hospital room for 38 hours while waiting for me.
 Hmmm…

 Home at last!
 Here’s our first family photo, so unplanned and Louise was crying here.
 Reason?
-She loves her baby sister so much that she wanted to be with her in the crib as well.
+She loves her baby sister so much that she wanted to be with her inside the crib as well.
 Sorry Louise, you’re too big for the crib now!